Osedax: Digestive system

 Osedax rely on symbiotic species of bacteria that aid in the digestion of whale proteins and lipids and release nutrients that the worms can absorb.
 Osedax have colorful feathery plumes that also act as gills and unusual root-like structures that absorb nutrients.
 The Osedax secrete acid (rather than rely on teeth) to bore into bone to access the nutrients.
 High concentrations of carbonic anhydrase are found in the roots of Osedax.
-This serves as evidence of a common bioerosion mechanism in which secreted acid is produced by anaerobic respiration.
+This serves as evidence of a common bioerosion mechanism in which secreted acid is produced by aerobic respiration.
 This process works with a demineralization mechanism in which oxygen is carried from seawater to the roots and HCO is secreted into the seawater.

 The epidermis also plays key roles in bone deterioration and nutrient uptake.
 This process of bone deterioration occurs through a symbiotic relationship with an endosymbiotic bacteria.
 The cells in the epidermis of the Osedax root region are responsible for the secretion of digestive enzymes.
 The epidermis also has an expanded microvillus border which increases the surface area.

 Through the use of X-ray CT technology, scans showed that borings made by Osedax mucofloris were hemi-ellipsoidal in shape.
 Boring depths varied depending on which bone was colonized by the O. mucofloris.
 Deeper borings were found in radius bone compared to the ulna and vertebrae.

 Osedax roots are covered by a mucus sheath that helps protect the worm's trunk.
 Some studies support the theory that this sheath plays a role in dissolving the bone.
 This sheath could also play an important role in reducing the damage to Osedax skin by absorbing harmful acid.
 Another potential function of the mucus sheath is that it could inhibit the breakdown of the worm's bone matrix.
 This is significant because the bone matrix is integral in maintaining the worm's position while in direct contact with a bone.